patricktrainer/patricktrainer.github.io/content/posts/SQLite.md

 )
 SELECT * FROM checkin JOIN ancestor USING(id);
 >
-The "ORDER BY checkin.mtime DESC" term in the recursive-select makes the query run much faster by preventing it from following branches that merge checkins from long ago.To illustrate, we will use a variation on the "org" table from an example above, without the "height" column, and with some real data inserted:
+The "ORDER BY checkin.mtime DESC" term in the recursive-select makes the query run much faster by preventing it from following branches that merge checkins from long ago.
+To illustrate, we will use a variation on the "org" table from an example above, without the "height" column, and with some real data inserted:
 > CREATE TABLE org(
 name TEXT PRIMARY KEY,
 boss TEXT REFERENCES org